 Professional Learning Opportunities for Teachers

-As a Wilson® Accredited Partner, we provide professional learning opportunities for educators and schools to extend their expertise.
+As a Wilson® Accredited Training Partner, we provide professional learning opportunities for educators and schools to extend their expertise.
 We are dedicated to providing educators with the knowledge and skills they need to help students.

-WRS Introductory Workshop
+WRS Introductory Course

 WRS Level I Certification

 The WRS Level I Certification course is designed to prepare teachers to effectively implement WRS Steps 1-6 with students who are reading and spelling below grade level as well as those diagnosed with a language-based learning disability, such as dyslexia.
-It consists of two components: the WRS Intensive Instruction for the Non-Reader (Steps 1-6) and the WRS Steps 1-6 Practicum.
+It consists of two components: the WRS Intensive Instruction for the Non-Responsive Reader (Steps 1-6) and the WRS Steps 1-6 Practicum.
 Learn more.

 Prerequisite: WRS Introductory Course within the past five years.

 Just Words is a highly explicit, multisensory decoding and spelling program for students in grades 4–12 and adults who have mild to moderate gaps in their decoding and spelling proficiency but do not require intensive intervention.
-The program is designed for students with below-average decoding and spelling scores and should be combined with other literature-rich programs.
+This program is designed for students with below-average decoding and spelling scores and should be combined with other literature-rich programs.
 Learn more.

-Based on the Wilson Reading System principles, Fundations provides research-based materials and strategies essential to comprehensive reading, spelling, and handwriting.
+Based on the Wilson Reading System® principles, Fundations provides research-based materials and strategies essential to comprehensive reading, spelling, and handwriting.
 Fundations makes learning to read fun while laying the groundwork for life-long literacy.
 Students in grades K-3 receive a systematic program in critical foundational skills.
 Learn more.

-Advanced Wilson Reading System Courses (WRS Level II)
+Wilson Reading System (WRS) Advanced Courses

 Individuals who have completed WRS Level I Certification may seek WRS Level II Certification.
 This advanced WRS coursework provides in-depth strategies to expand knowledge and practice of the Wilson Reading System.
 Requirements for all four course parts must be completed to obtain WRS Level II Certification.

 Completion of WRS Level II Certification makes one eligible to receive the professional credential of Wilson® Dyslexia Therapist (W.D.T.).
 Learn more.

-Prequisite: WRS Level I Certification.
+Prerequisite: WRS Level I Certification.

-Wilson Reading System Group Mastery Practicum
+WRS Group Mastery Practicum

-Wilson Reading System Steps 7-12 Practicum
+Steps 7-12 Practicum

-In the Wilson Reading System (WRS) Steps 7-12 Practicum, participants focus on advanced word study and application of reading and writing skills with progressively more challenging levels of text.
-The practicum requires successful delivery of a minimum of 50 lessons with an approved student, and submission of at least three video-recorded lessons for observation and feedback.
+In the WRS Steps 7-12 Practicum, participants focus on advanced word study and application of reading and writing skills with progressively more challenging levels of text.
+The practicum requires successful delivery of a minimum of 50 lessons with an approved practicum student, and submission of at least 3 video-recorded lessons for observation and feedback.
 Learn more.